 These new shadows are perfect, but we can do more to enhance this crab drawing.
 Create a third layer and make sure that it is located between the plain shapes and the outlines.
 Add darker areas like shown above.
 Once again, these new shadows must be located far from the light source.

 Select the transparency tool and partially hide the shapes created in the last step.
 The goal is to end up with subtle shadows.

 To give even more volume to the cartoon character, you can also add reflection.
 You can do this simply by adding bright areas on places directly exposed to light.
 Start by adding white shapes on most parts of the cartoon crab.
 Notice the white reflections on the eyes too.

 Once again, select the transparency tool and partially hide the white shapes created in the previous step.
 Just a subtle white line must be visible on each part of the character.

 Finally, you can change the color of the outlines using a dark red color.
 Only the lines of the eyes and the pupils must be kept black.
 Good job!
 Your crab drawing is now finished.
-Don't hesitate to try more cartoon characters and hopefully, you can also create your own illustrations!
+Don't hesitate to try more cartoon characters like the ones found below.
+Have fun drawing and don't hesitate to create your own characters!